dsrathore1/Project-Student_Exam_Scores/README.md

 A machine learning project to analyze and predict student exam performance using Python’s data science stack.
 The project is containerized with **Docker** and uses **FastAPI** for API deployment, alongside exploratory data analysis in **Jupyter Notebook**.

+I build a Regression ML Pipeline that predicts exam_score from the other features.

 ---

 ### 📚 Table of Contents